APogue/APogue.github.io/_posts/posts/2024-09-13-titleVI-vs-titleIX.md

 		- Make coordinators aware of incidents that could be contributing to systemic problems on campus

+		- Encouraging Reporting:

+			- The Clery Act also encourages students, faculty, and staff to report crimes through campus security authorities (such as campus police or Title IX offices), promoting a culture of reporting and safety.

 	- Campus [SaVE Act FAQ](http://thecampussaveact.com/faq/)

 		- Campus SaVE Act [requirements](https://www.acenet.edu/Documents/VAWA-Summary.pdf)